Please note: The Psychology department procedure for study abroad classes is different than the general process.

 Psychology majors should first try to take Core courses and/or general (non-psychology) electives when studying abroad.
 If you want to enroll in a study abroad course and have it count towards the Psychology major requirements, you must have the course reviewed for equivalency and must submit a Substitution Request form BEFORE going abroad.

-Only 2 psychology course requests may be submitted.
-If both psychology course requests are approved, students may choose only 1 study abroad course to count toward their psychology major requirements.
+Only two psychology course requests may be submitted.
+If both psychology course requests are approved, students may choose only one study abroad course to count toward their psychology major requirements at USF.
 Other courses may count toward general elective units.

 Study abroad course substitutions are not allowed for the foundational courses: